Preparing Your Child For Hospital

 What if I am worried or anxious about my child's hospital visit?

 It is important to give children information simply and truthfully, in words they understand.

 These are normal and natural feelings.
-However, with adequate preparation, a stay in hospital can be a positive experience.
+But, with adequate preparation, a stay in hospital can be a positive experience.
 You will feel more at ease if you are well informed and have arranged support for yourself and your family.
-A relative or family friend may be able to help with visiting or with care of any other children you have.
+A relative or family friend may be able to help with visiting or with the care of any other children you have.

 - how long will your child need to stay?

 - can you be present during procedures such as x-rays and scans?